You Have 7 Days. Here Is How to Use Them.

 What if I do not have time for a full timed practice exam on Day 4?

 Adjust the schedule.
-Move the timed practice exam to whichever day gives you a 3.5-hour block.
+Move the timed practice exam to whichever day gives you a 210-minute block.
 The sequence matters less than the components: diagnostic, targeted study on weak areas, one full timed exam, light review, then rest.
 If you must skip something, skip Day 6 (light review) rather than Day 4 (timed exam).
 The timed exam is the single most important activity this week.

 Can I bring notes into the Pearson VUE testing center?